 Example - Cities and Hurricanes

-Cities and heavily-urbanized areas in the path of hurricanes provide another example of resilience.
-Hurricanes inundate wide swaths of urban areas with water, only for the urban areas to be rebuilt.
-In theory, urban areas are rebuilt after the disturbance of each hurricane to be better protected against powerful hurricanes.
+Cities and heavily-urbanized areas in the path of hurricanes can demonstrate two different forms of resilience.
+Hurricanes regularly flood urban areas with water, only for the urban areas to be rebuilt.
+In theory, urban areas are rebuilt after the disturbance of each hurricane to be better protected against powerful hurricanes, however that may not always be the case.
 Applying ecological resilience to hurricane management policy, we assume hurricanes to be a persistent, inevitable occurrence and design our cities and hurricane response plans accordingly.
 Unfortunately, hurricane damage has actually been exacerbated by the policy we have implemented from the mid-20th century to now.
 This policy is to build higher, stronger levees to keep floodwaters out and storm damage to a minimum.

 New Orleans illustrates an overreliance on engineering solutions and the consequences of failing to apply resilience thinking.
 A hundred years ago, New Orleans was hit by a series of hurricanes, after which it decided to invest in structural upgrades to prevent future flooding (Colten and Giancarlo 2011).
-The structures’ effectiveness was tested in the 1940s, and though it did reduce damage to the city center, suburbs that had grown beyond the seawall and levees were heavily impacted by the storm.
-Post-storm analysis determined that the suburbs could also be protected from heavy flooding through a more extensive levee system, but other factors had also mitigated storm damage.
-For example, one of the worst affected areas, east of the city, did not have residential or commercial development and effectively functioned as a buffer.
-Traditional housing construction methods, which put houses up on tiers two or more feet above ground, were also contributed to flood prevention (Colten and Giancarlo 2011).
+The structures’ effectiveness was tested in the 1940s and though it did reduce damage to the city center, the suburbs that had grown beyond the seawall and levees were still heavily impacted by the storm.
+Post-storm analysis determined that although the suburbs could also be protected from heavy flooding through a more extensive levee system, other factors can play a role in mitigating storm damage.
+For example, one of the worst affected areas to the east of the city did not have any residential or commercial development and effectively functioned as a buffer.
+Traditional housing construction methods, which put houses up on raised tiers two or more feet above ground, also contributed to flood prevention (Colten and Giancarlo 2011).

 Angeler, D.G., and Allen, C.R.
 2016.
 Quantifying resilience.
 Journal of Applied Ecology, 53: 617-624.